 Is something eating the flowers on your petunia plants?
-Petunias (Petunia × hybrida) fill the showiest of flower beds or the humblest of hanging baskets with spring-to-fall color.
+Petunias (Petunia x hybrida, USDA zones 10-11) fill the showiest of flower beds or the humblest of hanging baskets with spring-to-fall color.
 These tough, sun-loving annuals grow in bush or trailing forms, with trumpet-like, single or double blooms, and these beautiful annuals add delightful fragrance to your garden.
 One of their few liabilities is that a tiny, flower-devouring striped worm finds petunias irresistible.

 Tobacco budworms often eat petunia buds.
 Rabbits and deer can also be the cause of petunias being eaten.

 Identification of Tobacco Budworms